-|Dataset full name:||Health and Retirement Study|
+|Dataset Full Name||Health and Retirement Study|

 The Health and Retirement Study (HRS) is a nationally representative longitudinal panel survey conducted biennially.
 The study follows a cohort(s) of adults ages 50 years or older in the United States.
 The purpose of the HRS is to understand the health shifts in older adults and demographic changes in labor force participation at the end of their service.
 It provides detailed information on demographic characteristics, income, work, assets, housing, pension plans, health insurance, disability, physical health and functioning, cognitive functioning, and health care expenditures.
-The original study began in 1992 and follows up onreinterviews the respondent and their spouse or partner every two years through using an in-depth interview questionnaires.
+The original study began in 1992 and follows up with interviews the respondent and their spouse or partner take every two years through using an in-depth interview questionnaires.
 A new cohort is added to the sample every six years.
-In 1998, the original HRS was merged with Asset and Health Dynamics Among the Oldest-Old (AHEAD, born before 1923).
-In 1998, the HRS also included a Children of the Depression cohort (CODA, born 1923-1930) and a War Baby cohort (WB, born 1942-1947).
-In 2004, an Early Baby Boomer cohort (EBB, born 1948-1953) was added, and in 2010 a Mid Baby Boomers cohort (MBB, born 1954-1959) was added in 2010, and a Late Baby Boomers cohort (LBB, born 1960-1965) was added in 2016.
-Off-year questionnaires are also submitted to a subset of HRS respondents.
-These include: the Consumption and Activities Mail Survey (originating in 2001), the Disability Vignette Survey (2007), the Health Care and Nutrition Study (2013), the Human Capital and Educational Expenses Mail Survey (2001), the Life History Mail Survey (2015), the Internet Survey (originating in 2003), and the Veterans Mail Survey (2013).|

 |Key Terms||Aging, Longitudinal, Health, Income, Retirement, Disability, Housing, Pension, Family characteristics|

-|Disability Measures||Ambulatory disability, Cognitive disability, Communication impairment, Functional limitations (ADLs and/or IADLs), Hearing disability, Independent living disability, Mental health disability, Physical disability, Self-care disability, Special equipment use/assistive technology, Visual Disability, Work limitation||Measures/outcomes of interest|
+|Disability Measures||Ambulatory disability, Cognitive disability, Communication impairment, Functional limitations (ADLs and/or IADLs), Hearing disability, Independent living disability, Mental health disability, Physical disability, Self-care disability, Special equipment use/assistive technology, Visual Disability, Work limitation||Measures/Outcomes of Interest|

 |Topics||Income, Education, Internet use, Housing, Employment, Employer accommodations, Assets, Pension plans, Health insurance, Health care expenditures, Assistive Technology use||Sample|

 Nationally representative sample of adults over the age of 50

 |Unit of Observation||Individual|